Managing mental health in the workplace – 12 top tips that will help employers

 5. Encourage confidential conversations with staff if you feel there may be a mental health issue (if in doubt just ask them how they are).

-6. Equip your managers with mental health know-how and training so they can spot the signs and know what to do if/when they do.
+6. Equip your managers with right know-how and training so they can spot the signs and know what to do if/when they do.

 7. Avoid asking pre-employment health questions.